tleadbe1/STIV/README.md

 # STIV
 (Stochastic thermodynamics with internal variables)

-Supporting code for manuscript submission to PNAS named: A stastical mechanics framework for constructing non-equilibrium thermodynamic models.
+Supporting code for manuscript submission to PNAS Nexus named: A stastical mechanics framework for constructing non-equilibrium thermodynamic models.